 Kittens and tame (stray) cats may be taken into The Cat House to find good homes, space permitting.
-Healthy cats too wild (feral) to be adopted are returned to their familiar habitat under the lifelong care of volunteers.
+Healthy cats too wild (feral) to be adopted are returned to their familiar habitat, where caregivers in the area watch over them.

 TNR works.
 In communities where TNR is widely embraced, feral cat numbers have dropped.
 TNR works because it breaks the cycle of reproduction.
 Behaviors such as fighting and spraying are greatly reduced.
 In general, the cost of sterilizing and returning a feral cat is less than half the cost of trapping, holding, killing, and disposing of a feral cat.
 Disease and malnutrition are also greatly reduced.
 The cats live healthy, safe, and peaceful lives in their territories.